 The default state and output vectors are

 In part, the overall state of the driveline is the set of all its clutch states.
-Because clutches are dynamic constraints, the nature of the driveline states in a model with clutches and clutch-like elements can change during the course of simulation.
+Because clutches are dynamic constraints, the nature of the driveline states in a model with clutches and clutch-like elements can change during simulation.
 When a clutch locks, two independent driveline states become dependent on one another.

 For software to design and analyze transitions among discontinuous states such as those found in clutches and transmissions, see Stateflow®.

 State information is also useful for analyzing a driveline's inverse dynamics.
-In many cases, you apply torques and forces to a driveline in forward dynamics and then determine the motions.
-Inverse dynamics means specifying motions to determine what torques and forces to produce those motions.
+Often, you apply torques and forces to a driveline in forward dynamics and then determine the motions.
+Inverse dynamics means specifying motions to determine what torques and forces produce those motions.